Augustus (Williams novel): Plot

-bring peace to the people of Rome they seem to long for violence and instability.
+bring peace to the people of Rome, they seem to long for violence and instability.

-50 years later, Octavius' final physician reflects on what little he knew of the man and hopes that the newly named emperor Nero will once again bring stability to Rome.
+50 years later, Octavius' final physician Philippus reflects on what little he knew of the man and hopes that the newly named emperor Nero will once again bring stability to Rome.

 Major themes

 The major theme Augustus addresses is the ability of circumstances to change the personality and behavior of a person.
 The conditions that surrounded Augustus's rise to power plagued Ancient Rome with violence and contention, which led to Augustus working hard to implement a time of peace and cooperation in Rome, commonly referred to as the Pax Romana or the Pax Augusta.
 Other themes Williams writes on in his novel include coming of age and the difference between restraint and resignation.

 Background

 Augustus is the last work Williams published before his death in 1994.
 Though Augustus garnered little public recognition while Williams was alive, the critical reception of the work was generally positive.
-Augustus is different from Williams's other works in that it is his only piece in which the main character is not named William.
-In addition, it is his first novel that takes place outside of the United States.
+It is unique as it is his first novel to take place outside of the United States.